The Ramayana - Sita Swayamwara

 Gazed with conscious pride and prowess on the mighty bow of war.

-"Let me," humbly spake the hero, "on this bow my
+"Let me," humbly spake the hero, "on this bow my fingers place,

 Let me lift and bend the weapon, help me with your loving grace."